 A. As a complainant or respondent, you have the right to:

 - Protection from any form of retaliation

-- A support person of your choosing
+- An advisor or support person of your choosing

 - A fair and prompt process